What is CBD and how does it help?

 The distinction between Hemp and Marijuana can be really confusing at first.
 A common misconception is that they are two different species of plant.
 It turns out Hemp and Marijuana are both Cannabis Sativa.
 Hemp is simply a legal definition for Cannabis Sativa that contains less than 0.3% THC.
 Marijuana is Cannabis Sativa that contains over 0.3% THC (usually more like 15-20%) and is capable of getting you high.
 Marijuana is increasingly becoming legal in many states in the US.
 Here in Tennessee we are still waiting for an end to Marijuana prohibition.

 In recent years many pioneering Cannabis growers have been selectively breeding their plants to contain high amounts of CBD.
 This is the kind of Hemp flower (cannabis) you can find for sale in our store and throughout Tennessee.
-This high CBD hemp is non intoxicating (it won’t get you high), and is a very powerful tool to help manage a number of symptoms.
+This legal CBD flower is non intoxicating (it won’t get you high), and is a very powerful tool to help manage a number of symptoms.
 CBD can help you feel and perform your best each day.

 What is CBD